-Through August 26, 2021 we had a revolving credit facility with CNB pursuant to which CNB agreed to provide a revolving credit facility to us and certain of our subsidiaries in the maximum principal amount of \$10.0 million, to be used to finance working capital requirements.
+During 2020 we had a revolving credit facility with CNB pursuant to which CNB agreed to provide a revolving credit facility to us and certain of our subsidiaries in the maximum principal amount of \$10.0 million, to be used to finance working capital requirements.
 As of December 31, 2020, a portion of the proceeds from the MSLP Loan described above was used to repay \$3.2 million of outstanding borrowings under the CNB Loan Agreement.
-There was \$nil outstanding balance as of August 26, 2021 and December 31, 2020.
+There was \$nil outstanding balance as of March 31, 2021 and December 31, 2020.
+For additional information on the CNB Loan Agreement, see Note 11 "Credit Facility" to our unaudited condensed consolidated financial statements included elsewhere in this report.